rsnodgrass/hassio-addons/virtual-itach-flex/README.md

 *NOT YET IMPLEMENTED*

-Emulates a Global Caché iTach Flex IP2SL (IP to Serial) to provide bidirectional TCP-to-serial connections to physical serial ports connected to the host running this microservice.
+This mulates a Global Caché iTach Flex IP2SL (IP to Serial) to provide bidirectional TCP-to-serial connections to physical serial ports connected to the host running this microservice.
 By implementing the iTach Flex TCP API, this allows for exposes up to eight physical RS232/RS485 serial ports per running microservice instance.

-While built as a Docker container (with additional support for making it a plug-and-play Home Assistant HASS.IO add-on), this can just as easily be executed as a standalone server.
+While built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on for Home Assistant](https://www.home-assistant.io/)), this can just as easily be executed as a standalone server.

 The Virtual IP2SL listens on ports 4999-5007, depending on configuration.